pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 We specify two types of model which are to  be assessed.
 One which relies entirely on Logistic regression and another which uses BART (Bayesian Additive Regression Trees) to model the relationships between the covariates and the treatment assignment.
 The BART model has the benefit of using a tree-based algorithm to explore the interaction effects among the various strata in our sample data.
 See [here](https://arxiv.org/abs/2206.03619) for more detail about BART and the PyMC implementation.

 Having a flexible model like BART is key to understanding what we are doing when we undertake inverse propensity weighting adjustments.
 The thought is that any given strata in our dataset will be described by a set of covariates.
 Types of individual will be represented by these covariate profiles - the attribute vector $X$.
-The share of observations within our data which are picked out by any given covariate profile represents a bias towards that type of individual.The modelling of the assignment mechanism with a flexible model like BART allows us to estimate the outcome across a range of strata in our population.
+The share of observations within our data which are picked out by any given covariate profile represents a bias towards that type of individual.
+The modelling of the assignment mechanism with a flexible model like BART allows us to estimate the outcome across a range of strata in our population.

 First we model the individual propensity scores as a function of the individual covariate profiles: